Dateline The Alligator Pear: November 2nd, 16:25

 Outside on the pool deck a group of three men had lit up cigars.
 This was surely against regulations, however a payment must have passed under the table, either that or tonight was one of those nights were regulations just weren’t in effect.
 Regulations are like that, even in Singapore.
 They are human created and human maintained.
 Or, in this case, not.

 He approaches the group a little gingerly.
 The move here is a little different than cozying up to the accountants.
-There he wanted to be taken in as a peer and forgotten about.
+There he wanted to be taken in as a peer and fit in.
 Here, his role is of the acolyte, the younger man.
 Now which one is our mark?
 Individual one appears in his mid-sixties, and sports a brown jacket that is at least three years past its prime.
 His feet are shuffling an alcoholics’ shuffle.
 No thank you.
 Individual two is in his 50s dressed in a tux.
 Hair slicked back with pomade, a little glassy eyed.
 A greaser who got lucky.
 No.

 “Jack,” he says, “quite a view eh?”